Molten carbonate fuel cell: Electrolyte

-MCFC's use a liquid electrolyte (molten carbonate) which consists of a sodium(Na) and potassium(K) carbonate.
+MCFCs use a liquid electrolyte (molten carbonate) which consists of a sodium(Na) and potassium(K) carbonate.
 This electrolyte is supported by a ceramic (LiAlO2) matrix to contain the liquid between the electrodes.
 The high temperatures of the fuel cell is required to produce sufficient ionic conductivity of carbonate through this electrolyte.
 Common MCFC electrolytes contain 62% Li2CO3 and 38% K2CO3.
 A greater fraction of Li carbonate is used due to its higher ionic conductivity but is limited to 62% due to its lower gas solubility and ionic diffusivity of oxygen.
 In addition, Li2CO3 is a very corrosive electrolyte and this ratio of carbonates provides the lowest corrosion rate.

-Due to these issues, recent studies have delved into replacing the potassium carbonate with a sodium carbonate.
+Because of these issues, recent studies have delved into replacing the potassium carbonate with a sodium carbonate.
 A Li/Na electrolyte has shown to have better performance (higher conductivity) and improves the stability of the cathode when compared to a Li/K electrolyte (Li/K is more basic).
 In addition, scientists have also looked into modifying the matrix of the electrolyte to prevent issues such as phase changes (γ-LiAlO2 to α-LiAlO2) in the material during cell operation.
 The phase change accompanies a volume decrease in the electrolyte which leads to lower ionic conductivity.
 Through various studies, it has been found that an alumina doped α-LiAlO2 matrix would improve the phase stability while maintaining the fuel cell's performance.